Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> I never said it would be easy, I only said it would be worth it.
+> Given the choice between the experience of pain and nothing, I would choose pain.

 <!-- QUOTE_END -->